 The ultimate objective of this project is for students to create a visually engaging and informative product, formatted as a textbook while expanding their understanding of the Haitian Revolution.

-“The aim is to help students understand the significance of this often-overlooked revolution and its causes, key events, and global impact,”9th grade Modern World History teacher, Mrs. Ullinger said.
+“The aim is to help students understand the significance of this often-overlooked revolution and its causes, key events, and global impact,”9th grade Modern World History teacher, Ullinger said.

 This project allows students to take on the role of historians and educators, making history accessible for future 9th graders.

-Understanding this revolution provides valuable insights into the broader themes of liberty, equality, and justice, and helps students appreciate its global repercussions.
+Understanding this revolution provides valuable insights into the broader themes of liberty, equality and justice, and helps students appreciate its global repercussions.

 “The Haitian Revolution is a pivotal event in world history, demonstrating how enslaved people successfully fought for their freedom and challenged colonial and racial hierarchies,” Ullinger explained.